-SHRS policy requires that all SHRS students have health insurance coverage for the period they are enrolled in supervised experiential learning courses.
+SHRS policy requires that all SHRS students have health insurance coverage for the period they are enrolled in SEL courses.
 (Note: The Student Health Service fee does not constitute health insurance coverage).
 The purpose of this policy is to protect the student in the event of injury or illness.